vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtexventures-livestreaming.md

 7. Click in **Item** and in **Events (In live)** choose the desired event.
 Then click on `APPLY`.
 8. If desired, set a start and end date for the component display.

-> ℹ️ Info
->
->  Use the Site Editor module to configure not only the live event but also texts, images, and banners to be displayed alongside it.
+> ℹ️  Use the Site Editor module to configure not only the live event but also texts, images, and banners to be displayed alongside it.

 9. Save your changes.